beakerandjake/advent-of-code-runner/CONTRIBUTING.md

 Additionally, all of the options specified in the [advanced configuration](https://github.com/beakerandjake/advent-of-code-runner#christmas_tree-advanced-configuration) are available.

 ## Project Structure
+The project folder structure attempts to be as flat as possible to avoid deep nesting.
+The general rule is that folders are created per feature or area and are only created if that feature starts to have more than a few files.

+Each js file strives to have a single purpose, and if it starts to do too much it should be split into different files.
+This makes lfinding the implementation of a feature easy and makes the code more testable.
+Big multipurpose files are generally avoided save for some exceptions such as `util.js` or `formatting.js`.

+### Folders
+- `scripts/` contains development scripts launched by the `package.json`
+- `src/` contains all source code necessary to run the CLI.
+- `templates/` template files used by the `init` command.
+- `tests/` the unit tests, matches the structure of `src/`

 ## Code overview
+The CLI is driven via [commander](https://github.com/tj/commander.js/) in `main.js`, here you can see all of the commands that are added.
+Each command corresponds to a file in the `src/cli` folder.

+### Action Chains
+Commands are implemented using action chains.
+An action chain is a abstraction for combining small pieces of functionality together to accomplish complex logic.
+An action chain is composed of "links", each link in the chain is a small single purpose function.
+The action chain executes each link sequentially.
+It maintains an `args` object that is passed to each link in the chain, links can modify this args object by returning an object.
+When a link returns an object that value is spread onto the chains current args object.
+Links can halt the

 ## Tests